mixxxdj/mixxx/source/glossary.rst

      primary colors, red, green, and blue.

    GUI
-     Short for "Graphical User Interface" and is pronounced "gooey".
+     Short for “Graphical User Interface” and is pronounced “gooey”.
 It refers to a user interface based on graphics (icons, pictures and menus) instead of text.
 In Mixxx, it uses a mouse, keyboard, or :term:`MIDI <MIDI controller>` / :term:`HID <HID controller>` controllers